This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Lower heat to medium-low.
-Add cubed Velveeta, Rotel, and cumin if using.
-Stir while the cheese is melting, about 3 to 4 minutes.
+- Lower heat to medium-low.
+Then add in cubed Velveeta, Rotel, and cumin.
+Stirring often while the cheese is melting, about 3-4 minutes.

-• Once melted and warm, add in Mexican Blend cheese.
-Continue to stir while the cheese melts, about 3 to 4 minutes.
+- Once the Velveeta is melted and warm, add in Mexican blend cheese.
+Continue stirring until the cheese has melted, about 3-4 minutes.

 Want to Save this Recipe?